Vehicular, electric vehicle and cycle parking guidance for new developments

 Recommended guidance for minimum cycle parking requirements

-Cycle parking should be designed and provided in accordance with the appropriate government guidance.
+Cycle parking should be designed and provided in accordance with the appropriate government guidance and the NPPF.
 Current guidance suggests that such parking should be undercover, lit, secure, adequately signed and as close to the destination as possible (within 20m).

 1 space per 350 square metres (out of centre)